-Several programs at the Bureau of Labor Statistics make significant amounts of data available for specific demographic categories.
-Demographic categories used by BLS include sex, age, race, and ethnic origin.
-The data by age generally are limited to persons of working age, defined as 16 years and older.
-Data on race generally are for blacks and whites.
-Data on ethnicity are confined chiefly to information on persons of Hispanic origin.
+Several programs at the Bureau of Labor Statistics provide data on sex, age, race, and other demographic characteristics.
+The age data generally focus on people of working age, defined as 16 years and older.
+Data on race generally are for Blacks, Whites, and Asians.
+Many of our surveys also provide data on people of Hispanic or Latino ethnicity, who can be of any race.

 A monthly household survey provides comprehensive information on the employment and unemployment of the population classified by age, sex, race, and ethnic origin, as well as other characteristics such as educational attainment and veteran status.

-The Geographic Profile of Employment and Unemployment contains some demographic information from the Current Population Survey for regions and divisions, 50 states and the District of Columbia.
+The Geographic Profile of Employment and Unemployment contains some demographic information from the Current Population Survey for regions, 50 states, and the District of Columbia.

-The Consumer Expenditure Survey measures the spending habits of U.S. consumers and includes data on their expenditures, income, and demographic characteristics.
+The Consumer Expenditure Surveys measure the spending habits of U.S. consumers and include data on their expenditures, income, and demographic characteristics.

 Demographic details are available for both fatal and nonfatal occupational injuries along with information about the event producing the injury, the industry in which it occurred, and other details of the incident.